-See the guide for periodic evaluation of programmes of study.
+See the guide to periodic evaluation of programmes of study.

 The Dean is responsible for ensuring that quality assurance of the faculty's programmes of study is carried out in accordance with the requirements.
-The Dean must ensure that all the programmes of study have a Programme Leader and a programme council, as well as sufficient resources for the management of the programme and quality enhancement work.
+The Dean must ensure that all the programmes of study have a study programme coordinator and a programme council, as well as sufficient resources for the management of the programme and quality enhancement work.

 The Dean decides and follows up on plans of action.
-The Dean's assessment of proposals and decisions on measures are submitted to the Programme Leader, the Heads of Departments involved, and - in connection with inter-faculty programmes of study - to the cooperating Deans.
+The Dean's assessment of proposals and decisions on measures are submitted to the study programme coordinator, the Heads of Departments involved, and - in connection with inter-faculty programmes of study - to the cooperating Deans.
 The Dean reports to Rector through the annual quality assurance report.

-The Learning Environment Committee (LMU)\ reports directly to the Board, and provides recommendations to the Board and management in matters concerning the learning environment at NTNU.
+The Learning Environment Committee (LMU) reports directly to the Board, and provides recommendations to the Board and management in matters concerning the learning environment at NTNU.
 LMU is to have a comprehensive and overarching perspective on NTNU's work with the learning environment.
 LMU submits an annual report to the Board and provides input to the annual quality reporting process.

-The Executive Committee for Engineering Education (FUS) and the Executive Committee for Teacher Education (FUL) report to Rector.
-FUS and FUL must ensure that there is inter-faculty coordination of engineering (sivilingeniør) education and the integrated five-year master's programmes in teacher (lektor) education, and they must develop common quality requirements for the programmes.
-FUS and FUL approve curricula and learning outcome descriptions.
-In accordance with their mandates, these committees must ensure that quality improvement is being followed up and they must each prepare an annual report with emphasis on quality improvement initiatives.
-The reports are considered by Rector during the quality reporting process.
+The Executive Committee for Engineering Education (FUS), the Executive Committee for Teacher Education (FUL) and the Executive Committee for the Three-Year Engineering Programmes (FUI) report to the Rector.
+FUS, FUL and FUI must ensure inter-faculty coordination of the integrated five-year master's programmes in engineering (sivilingeniør) education, the integrated five-year master's programmes in teacher (lektor) education, and the three-year programmes in engineering (ingeniør) education.
+In addition, FUS, FUL and FUI must develop common quality requirements for the programmes.
+FUI, FUL and FUS approve curricula and learning outcome descriptions.
+In accordance with their mandates, these committees must ensure that quality improvement is followed up and they must each prepare an annual report with emphasis on quality improvement initiatives.
+The reports are considered by the Rector during the quality reporting process.

-The Research Committee (FU) is a strategic advisory body for Rector.
+The Research Committee (FU) is a strategic advisory body for the Rector.
 The committee's tasks include developing the organized research training programme and ensuring that ethical standards are maintained in research.

-The Education Committee (UU) is a strategic advisory body for Rector concerning education and is to advise Rector about quality assurance of education at NTNU and the annual quality assurance report.
+The Education Committee (UU) is a strategic advisory body for the Rector concerning education and is to advise the Rector about quality assurance of education at NTNU and the annual quality assurance report.

-Rector is responsible for the quality processes.
-Rector reports to the Board through the annual quality assurance report, which also includes plans for measures and follow-up.
+The Rector is responsible for the quality processes.
+The Rector reports to the Board through the annual quality assurance report, which also includes plans for measures and follow-up.

-Rector conducts learning environment, graduate and employer surveys in 3-year cycles.
+The Rector conducts learning environment, graduate and employer surveys in 3-year cycles.